unsw-restech/restech-docs/docs/glossary.rst

 Queued Jobs
 -----------

-Queued jobs are eligible to run but are waiting for a :ref:`def_compute_node` that matches their requirements to become available.
+Queued jobs are eligible to run but are waiting for a :ref:`def_compute_nodes` that matches their requirements to become available.
 Which idle job will be assigned to a compute node next depends on the :ref:`def_job_scheduler`.
 These can be seen by running :code:`qstat` and looking for a Q in the second last column.
 See :ref:`more_info_from_pbs`

 .. _def_resource_manager: